Update

 Wendy Student Support

 Wendy spent her childhood in Connecticut and California and her adult life in Massachusetts.
+Wendy got her BA in English at UC Berkeley and her MA in Education at Tufts University.
 Her parents were both teachers and Wendy followed in their footsteps and began teaching in 1981.
 She has worked at the Village School since 1999.
-Her two children attended and loved the Village School- in fact her daughter was the Village School’s first (and only) Kindergartener when the Village School decided to expand from a preschool.
-Until recently, she and her family have lived at the Farm School, which was founded by her husband, Ben.
-In addition to working at the Village School, she teaches English at the Chicken Coop School and co-teaches a teacher training course at the Shady Hill School in Cambridge.
+Her two children attended and loved the Village School- in fact her daughter was the Village School’s first (and only!)
+Kindergartener when the Village School decided to expand from a preschool.
+In addition to working at the Village School, she is part of the teacher team at the Farm School’s Chicken Coop School, where she teaches English.
+She recently became certified as an Orton Gillingham reading tutor.
 She also serves on the Village School Board of Directors.
 Once the snow melts, you’ll find her in her garden.

 Sofie Preschool Teacher

 Sofie grew up in Lexington, MA and moved out to the North Quabbin area to pursue her love of farming.
 A degree in Early Childhood Education from Mount Wachusett Community College led her to The Village School as a practicum student and it was love at first sight!
-Sofie is settled in Royalston with her husband, son Jesse and daughter Delaney, who are part of preschool daily life.
+Sofie is settled in Royalston with her husband Steve, daughter Delaney, and sons Jesse and Forrest.
+You’ll find them tending to their many farm animals, growing vegetables and flowers in the garden, and enjoying summers at The Village School as Sofie runs the summer programs.

 Leanne Preschool Teacher

 Leanne grew up nearby, in the Pioneer Valley.
-After experience in day care and early childhood education, Leanne joined the Village School over 15 years ago.
+After experience in day care and early childhood education, Leanne joined the Village School in the year 2000.
 Both parents and children who have gone through the Preschool are grateful for the lifelong skills in conflict resolution, and communication with children, that they have learned from Leanne.
 Leanne loves cooking and gardening with children.
 Her two children, Dylan and Lindsey, are both graduates of the Village School.

 Brooke Preschool Teacher

 Brooke (she/her) grew up in the mountains in Utah and loves all the seasons.
 She’s trained as an elementary educator, a nurse-midwife, and sexuality educator.
 She facilitates story hour at the Royalston library and has fulfilled her dream of driving a bookmobile by bringing books back and forth to The Village School.
-She has one child in the school and her other two children are Village School graduates.
+Her three children have all attended the Village School since preschool.

 Martin Kindergarten Teacher

 Martin grew up in a village in the southeast of England.
 After graduating from college, he traveled around the world and discovered the vocation of teaching.
-He returned to the U.K. to study a Post Graduate Certificate in Education then began teaching in central London for six years.
+He returned to the U.K. to study for a Post-graduate Certificate in Education then began teaching in central London for six years.
 Seeking a rural community life he moved to Royalston in 2007 to teach at the Village School.
-His daughter is at the Village School.
-He enjoys reading and telling traditional folk tales and hiking around the local area with his class.
+He has a daughter who has attended the school since pre-school.
+He enjoys reading stories from culturally diverse sources and traditions, and hiking around the local area with his class.

 Myra 1st-2nd Grade Teacher